 - Group by and summarize

 These charts and visualizations need summarized data, and SharePoint developers normally pull all data first in Microsoft Power BI and then shape them accordingly.
-Instead, you can load pre-summarize data in Power BI that will reduce its size and after importing in Power BI again, with reduction in dataset.
+Instead, you can pre-summarize data in Power BI that will reduce its size, and after importing to Power BI again, with a reduction in the dataset.
 You can shrink the dataset size which is one of the effective ways to eliminate multiple rows and columns.